Skip to Content

 Peppers On The Scoville Scale

-See our ‘Silly Scoville Scale’ here where we give honest examples of experiencing the different heat levels.
+See our ‘Silly Scoville Scale’ here where we give honest examples of the experience of different heat levels.

 Scovilles: 0